suhaantanveer/esp32-RTos-Lift-System/README.md

 A physical button has been set up for lift's emergencies that can skip the queue and move directly to the Ground floor and clear the queue.

-The interrupt function is "interrupting()" that changes a volatile boolean value (emergency flag).
+The interrupt function is changing a volatile boolean value (emergency flag).

 FreeRTOS can hendle the rest of the task based on the emergency flag and when it is finished the lift clears the emergency flag.

+# How to run

+Clone Repository

+Open in PlatformIO

+Change the name to main.cpp (optional)

+Build and Upload

 # What I Learnt